-So let’s talk all about the four month regression today.
+So let’s talk all about the 4 month old sleep regression today.
 This is something that I get asked about all the time.
 So I want to explain what it is, what it isn’t, what’s causing this famous regression and what you can do about it.

 So here’s a really common scenario that maybe some of you can relate to.
 So your little one is maybe two or three months old and sleep is manageable, right?
 You know, you have to help your little one fall asleep, but it doesn’t take you too long.
 Maybe she wakes up a couple times a night eats and then quickly goes back to bed, gives you some solid naps during the day.
 And you know, it’s manageable, it’s bearable.
 And then all of a sudden, your little one turns four months and all of that goes down the toilet.
 Suddenly it takes you over an hour to get your little one to sleep.

 Eva Klein (01:42):